RealArcanePhysics/podclaw/README.md

+> **NOTICE:** This project is no longer maintained.
+I doubt anyone wants to, but feel free to fork this code or do anything within the bounds of the project's MIT license.

 # Podclaw

 Podclaw is a small, pure-Rust CLI application for managing podcast RSS feeds and downloading episodes from those podcasts.

 ## Installation